spyder-ide/spyder-docs/doc/editor.rst

 * `# %%` (standard cell separator, when file has been edited with Eclipse)
 * `# <codecell>` (IPython notebook cell separator)

-Providing a description to the right of the separator will give that cell its own name in the previously shown Outline viewer.
+Providing a description to the right of the separator will give that cell its own name in the :guilabel:`Outline Explorer`.

 Related components